top of page

 Food & Beverage 2

-There are several food options in the main paddock area, including the popular Paddock Café.
-This spot nestled next to the track features burgers, hot dogs, chicken fingers, and more.
-To make it easier for fans to order, the café also has several bundle options that generally run in the $10 range for a main item (burger, chicken, etc.), fries, and a drink.
-In addition, the track has snacks, ice cream, and various other items for sale at the main concessions stand, and some food trucks pop up during the bigger race weekends down in the paddock area.
+There are several food options in the main paddock area, including the popular Paddock Cafe.
+This spot nestled next to the track features burgers ($9-$10), chicken fingers ($10), and more.
+In addition, the track has snacks ($2.50-$6.50) and various other items for sale at the main concession stand, and some food trucks pop up during the bigger race weekends down in the paddock area.
 Recently, automated tablets have been added here to speed up the ordering process, but lines to pick up orders are no less short.
+The track has also started offering breakfast options, including breakfast sandwiches ($7-$8) and combo breakfasts ($9-$11).

 Atmosphere 5